 The link to the archival organization (schema:holdingArchive);

+If it is accessible online, its online URL in schema:url;

+the link to the complete archive that holds this specific archive entry.
+The complete archive itself has a relative URI based on its name, holding the following properties :

+its name (schema:name)

+the link to the archival organization (schema:holdingArchive);

-If it is accessible online, its online URL in schema:url;In addition, the archive links to an anonymous node, with no type, through schema:mainEntity, that describes the archived resource with few metadata as provided by the archival institution itself; so they can slightly differ from the metadata attached to the ISSN resource from the register.
+In addition, the archive links to an anonymous node, with no type, through schema:mainEntity, that describes the archived resource with few metadata as provided by the archival institution itself; so they can slightly differ from the metadata attached to the ISSN resource from the register.
 This node has no type so that it cannot be confused with the ISSN resource itself.
 This node holds :

 The title of the serial as provided by the archival institution (schema:name);